Uraxys/IdlePlus/README.md

 ## Features
 - **[Texture packs](https://github.com/Uraxys/IdlePlus/wiki/Texture-Pack)**: Change any item or combat monster with a simple texture pack.
 - **Edit offer**: Edit your market offers without having to cancel, claim and remake them.
+- **Display items in chat**: You can hover over item names in chat to see the item's tooltip.
 - **Total wealth**: See your total wealth on your profile page.
 - **Lowest/Highest price on offer**: Easily see if your offer is the lowest or highest by just opening it up and looking at the price line, e.g. `Price: 122 (Lowest 121)`.
 - **Compact numbers in market**: Write your offer price with compact numbers, e.g. `1k`, `8.52m`, `1kk`, `.5b`.